rapid7/le_node/README.md

 ### end: `log.end()`

-This module maintains an open HTTP connection to _api.logentries.com_, so that logging will be fast an efficient.
+This module maintains an open HTTP connection to _api.logentries.com_, so that logging will be fast and efficient.
 If the connection breaks, it is automatically reestablished.

 If you need to close the connection, call the end method.
 This primarily useful for unit testing to exit the test process.
 NOTE: if you submit further log entries after calling end, the connection will be reopened.

-If you need finer grained control, then you will need to write your own transport object, or extend the existing.
+If you need finer grained control, then you will need to write your own transport object, or extend the existing one.
 See the _lib/logentries.js_ file.